xrdocs/design/_blogs/2023-05-16-service-assurance-a-guide-for-the-perplexed.md

 tags:
   - iosxr
   - cisco
+  - Service Assurance
 ---
 ## Introduction

 The concept of IP assurance is not quite as old as IP, but it's close: ARAPNET deployed IPv4 in January of 1983; by December, Mike Muuss had developed the ping utility to test reachability and delay.
 Techniques for assuring the network's forwarding functions through direct performance measurement have been evolving ever since, resulting in a confusing array of tools, protocols and choices.
 Many network architects are left wondering: "What should I deploy for assurance, where, and why?"

 These are big questions, so I'm going to tackle them across a series of blog posts.
 This first one will cover the what and why of assurance.
-In part two, I'll cover the protocols and tools you have to work with.
-And in part three, I'll look at some key design questions.
+In [part two](https://xrdocs.io/design/blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two/), I'll cover the protocols and tools you have to work with.
+And in [part three](https://xrdocs.io/design/blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-three), I'll look at some key design questions.

 ## What Is Service Assurance?